 Learning Pali is a perfect way to introduce oneself to or deepen your study of Buddhism.
 Pali is the language of the only complete collection of Buddhist teachings preserved in an ancient Indian language.
 By learning Pali, we plunge into the ocean of the teachings of the Buddha in their original (or almost original) language.
 We enter the colorful literary landscape of ancient India.
 Whether one is a Buddhist practitioner or not, any serious student of Buddhism will inevitably encounter references to the Early Teachings, mostly preserved in Pali.

 Even at a foundation level, learning Pali opens a gateway to a deeper understanding of this ancient body of wisdom.
 It will also be a rewarding experience for anyone interested in Asian art and culture in general, and more specifically in Indian art, culture, and history.
 The course will provide students with all necessary materials, although we may also recommend additional materials for students to purchase if they desire.

-Two 90-minute live lessons will be held per week on Zoom.
+ONE 2-hour live session will be held per week on Zoom.

-Live sessions will address all student questions, go over exercises and readings together, as well as personalize the learning experience with your Pali teacher.
+Live sessions will address all student questions, go over exercises and readings together, as well as personalize the learning experience with your instructor.

 Weekly written homework, quizzes to test yourself, as well as a mid-term and a final.

 The grading will be such that anyone who puts a regular solid effort into the weekly homework will pass; those aiming for a B or an A will also need to perform accordingly on the two exams.